zserge/zserge.github.io/blog/mucks2.md

 	:colorscheme less

 Here the `colorscheme` command will be executed 200ms after the vim has started and it works fine.
-But if you type it immidiately - most like it will not be interpreted by vim at all.
+But if you type it immediately - most like it will not be interpreted by vim at all.

 ## DVTM

-I think that [DVTM](www.brain-dump.org/projects/dvtm/) is a very nice app.
+I think that [DVTM](http://www.brain-dump.org/projects/dvtm/) is a very nice app.
 Even though I prefer tmux - I really like the simplicity of the DVTM and the look.

 With a tiny modification it can be controlled with mucks as well!
 You will need